ArminJo/Arduino-BlueDisplay/README.md

 - Debug messages as toasts.

 ## Examples
+Before using the examples take care that the BT-module (e.g. the the HC-05 module) is connected to your Android device and is visible in the Bluetooth Settings.

+All examples use the baudrate of 115200 which is **not** the factory setting of the HC-05 module.
+Please change the BT-Module settings e.g. by using the HC_05_Initialization.ino example **or** change the examples baudrate by acivating the line `#define HC_05_BAUD_RATE BAUD_9600` and deactivating `#define HC_05_BAUD_RATE BAUD_115200`.
+Not every example may run smooth with the reduced baudrate!

+- HC_05_Initialization - Simple helper program to configure your HC-05 (or JDY-31) modules name and default baudrate.
 - BlueDisplayBlink - Simple example to check your installation.
 - BlueDisplayExample - More elaborated example to shoe more features of the BlueDisplay library.
-- HC_05_Initialization - Simple helper program to configure your HC-05 module.
 - RcCarControl - Example of controlling a RC-car by smartphone accelerometer sensor
 - **SimpleTouchScreenDSO** - 300 kSamples DSO without external hardware (except the HC-05 module).
 For AC input, only a capacitor and 4 resistors are needed.
 More information at [Arduino-Simple-DSO](https://github.com/ArminJo/Arduino-BlueDisplay/tree/master/examples/SimpleTouchScreenDSO)